csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 ~~~

-We are still dealing with 2-dimensional arrays, or f-tables as we know
+We are still dealing with 1-dimensional arrays, or f-tables as we know
 them.
 But if we remember back to our conversation about the scanned
-matrix, matrices are multi-dimensional, it would be a shame to only read
+matrix, matrices are multi-dimensional.
-them in "2D".

 The opcode
 [scans](https://csound.com/docs/manual/scans.html)